javekk/rusty-chess/README.md

 # Rusty Chess

-A simple chess game implementation in Rust using clean architecture principles.
+A simple chess game implementation in Rust.

 ## Features

 - ✅ Complete chess board with all pieces
 - ✅ Drag and drop piece movement with mouse
 - ✅ Basic move validation for all piece types
 - ✅ Move history with undo/redo functionality
 - ✅ Game restart capability
 - ✅ Turn-based gameplay (White starts first)

 ## How to Play

 ### Controls

 - **Mouse**: Click and drag pieces to move them
 - **U Key**: Undo the last move
 - **Ctrl + R**: Redo a move
 - **Ctrl + N**: Start a new game

 ### Rules

 - The game follows standard chess rules
 - White always moves first
 - You can only move pieces of the current player's color